A Self Hosted WordPress Site for Craft Sellers

 And the third way to get your content found is using SEO, which you will have heard me mention in previous episodes – and I will be mentioning many times in future ones!
 SEO stands for Search Engine Optimization and is the art of creating content that search engines such as Google can easily find.
 If someone is searching on Google for how to clean a pearl necklace, you may well want them to find your article on that very subject.
 Having good SEO increases your chance of coming up high in the Google search results.
 Poor SEO means the searcher will never know your article exists, no matter how great it might be.

 So knowing the basics of SEO is rather a must.
-I will be talking a lot more about SEO for your blog in Episode 14, but you can bet I will mention it before then too – it really is a very important subject for anyone posting content to the internet –and that includes the items you sell, by the way.
+I will be talking a lot more about SEO for your blog in a later podcast, but you can bet I will mention it before then too – it really is a very important subject for anyone posting content to the internet –and that includes the items you sell, by the way.
 Whether you sell on Etsy, Shopify, eBay or your own website, good SEO will help people find YOUR products.

 Most bloggers use all three of these marketing techniques to give their blogs and content the maximum chance of being found.